Ezequiel Centurión

-Ezequiel Ignacio Centurión (born 18 May 1997) is an Argentine professional footballer who plays as a goalkeeper for Independiente Rivadavia, on loan from River Plate.
+Ezequiel Ignacio Centurión (born 18 May 1997) is an Argentine professional footballer who plays as a goalkeeper for Argentine Primera División club River Plate.

 Career

 Centurión is a youth product of Pillmatún, Cipolletti, and Fernández Oro before moving to River Plate's academy in 2014.
 He began as their fourth goalkeeper and first appeared as reserve goalkeeper for the senior side in 2018.
 He went on loan with Estudiantes Caseros for the 2021 season.
 He made his professional debut with Estudiantes Caseros in a 2–1 Primera Nacional loss to Almirante Brown on 13 March 2021.
 He returned to River Plate after his loan spell, again acting as backup goalkeeper.

 International career

 Centurión was called up to represent the Argentina U23s for a set of friendlies in September 2019.